Baharpa/Baharpa/README.md

 # 🌱 Who I Am
-I'm currently pursuing a Computer Programming & Analysis Advanced Diploma at Seneca College. <br><br>
+- I'm currently pursuing a Computer Programming & Analysis Advanced Diploma at Seneca College. <br>
-In the past two years I have spent most of my time around learning, building, and collaborating to create software and applications that solve real-world problems. <br>
+- In the past two years I have spent most of my time around learning, building, and collaborating to create new software and applications that solve real-world problems. <br>
-I thrive in both individual and team projects.<br>
+- I thrive in both individual and team projects.<br>

-Looking for a Software Developer Co-op position where I can use my programming skills to use, work on real projects, and learn from experienced.
+- Looking for a Software Developer Co-op position where I can use my programming skills to use, work on real projects, and learn from experienced.

 ### 🌟 Why Choose Me?